 You will have the right to reduce payments on account if you believe the income tax for the current year is less than the previous year.

-Interest and surcharges will be levied for late payment, although different rules apply for the second payment on account due on 31 July 2020.
+Interest and surcharges will be levied for late payment, with the second payment on account due on or before midnight on 31 July 2021.

 What about any complications?

 In the first tax year of your business, the tax payable is based on the profit arising between the starting date and the following 5 April.
 This is taken as the appropriate fraction of the profit shown in your first set of accounts.
 Say you start on 1 June 2021 and your first accounts run to 30 June 2022 with a profit of £13,000, then tax will be worked out (to the nearest month) on the profits of the following periods:

 - 2020/21 1 June 2021 to 5 April 2022 - 10/13 x £13,000 i.e. £10,000

 - 2021/22 1 July 2021 to 30 June 2022 - 12/13 x £13,000 i.e. £12,000

 You can see that the profit from 1 July 2021 to 5 April 2022 (nine months) has been taxed twice.
 The 'overlap' profit of £9,000 will be available for deduction when the business comes to an end, or (at least in part) if you change your accounting date to one nearer 5 April.